projectcapsule/capsule/docs/content/general/crds-apis.md

 Specifies the allowed StorageClasses assigned to the Tenant.
 Capsule assures that all PersistentVolumeClaim resources created in the Tenant can use only one of the allowed StorageClasses.
+A default value can be specified, and all the PersistentVolumeClaim resources created will inherit the declared class.
 Optional.

 <table>
     <thead>